BeneathTheInk/appcore/README.md

 Creates an appcore subclass.
 This is useful when creating an app that needs to used many times in the same environment.

-- `name` - Application created with this subclass will have this name.
+- `name` - Applications created with this subclass will have this name.
 This is optional.
 - `configure` - The app's initialization method.
 This is run as soon as an instance is made, but after the app has entered the preboot state.
 Arguments passed to the constructor are forwarded to this method.
 - `instanceProps` - An object of properties to attach to the subclass's prototype.
 - `classProps` - An object of properties to attach to directly to the subclass.